~ Especially for Young People

 Bert wrung his father's hand and rushed out into the rain.
 Cuff came running to meet him, and Prince barked with pleasure at his approach.
 Billy whistled and sung in his cage above, and old Snow's voice was heard in the field close by.

 Bert loved them, and they knew it.
 It was some minutes, however, before he noticed them now; and when he did, it was not in his accustomed merry way.
 "Just like the monitors at school," said he, seriously.
 Making such a fuss that a fellow can't go wrong if he wants to."
 And he took Cuff up in his lap and patted Prince's shaggy coat.
-Bert's monitors still watched him with affectionate interest; but never again, I am happy to say, has he felt the least inclination to disturb their midnight slumbers.

-to the top | home
+the top | home

-This site is dedicated to the glory of God and maintained by the Church of God at God's Acres.
+site is dedicated to the glory of God and maintained by the Church of God at God's Acres. |